 Explore Lenders That Accept Bad Credit

-Traditional banks often have strict lending criteria, making it challenging for businesses with delinquencies on their credit reports to secure financing.
+Traditional banks often have strict lending criteria, making it difficult for businesses with delinquencies on their credit reports to secure financing.
 However, alternative lenders like SBG Funding specialize in assisting business owners with less-than-perfect credit histories.
 SBG Funding evaluates factors beyond just credit scores, such as business revenue, cash flow, and overall financial health, to provide tailored financing solutions.

 SBG Funding offers a variety of loan products designed to meet the unique needs of businesses facing credit challenges:

-- Short-Term Loans: Ideal for immediate cash flow needs, these loans come with terms ranging from 6 months to 7 years and rates starting at 1.75% per month.
+• Short-Term Loans: Ideal for immediate cash flow needs, these loans come with terms ranging from 6 months to 7 years and rates starting at 1.75% per month.
 Funding amounts can reach up to $10 million, with bi-weekly or monthly payment options.

-- Business Lines of Credit: Providing flexibility, lines of credit up to $750,000 are available, with rates starting at 1% per month.
+• Business Lines of Credit: Providing flexibility, lines of credit up to $750,000 are available, with rates starting at 1% per month.
 This option allows businesses to draw funds as needed without prepayment penalties.

-- Equipment Financing: For businesses looking to acquire or lease equipment, SBG Funding offers financing with terms ranging from 1 to 10 years and rates starting at 3.75%.
+• Equipment Financing: For businesses looking to acquire or lease equipment, SBG Funding offers financing with terms ranging from 1 to 10 years and rates starting at 3.75%.
 Up to 100% of the equipment’s value can be financed, with funding available in as little as 48 hours.

-To qualify for funding with SBG Funding, businesses should have a minimum of 6 months in operation, a FICO score of at least 600, and annual revenue exceeding $250,000.
+To qualify for funding with SBG Funding, businesses should have a minimum of 6 months in operation, a FICO score of at least 500, and annual revenue exceeding $250,000.

-Consider Secured or Collateral-Based Loans
+Consider Secured Loans

 If a delinquency on your credit report is preventing you from qualifying for an unsecured loan, a secured loan backed by collateral may be a viable alternative.
 These loans reduce the lender’s risk, making it easier to get approved even with a poor credit history.